-The Securities Financing Transactions Regulation, SFTR (Regulation (EU) 2015/2365) entered into force on 12 January 2016.
-Although transaction reporting under SFTR will not commence until 2020, significant technical changes to the market’s existing data flows are required to fulfil the new reporting obligation.
+The Securities Financing Transactions Regulation (SFTR EU 2015/2365) entered into force on 12 January 2016.
+In 2020, however, several significant technical changes to the market’s existing data flows are now required to fulfil its new reporting obligations.

-The SFTR defines an “SFT” (Securities Financing Transaction) as comprising the following:
+The SFTR defines a Securities Financing Transaction (SFT) as comprising the following:

-Each is more fully defined in the SFTR, but in summary each concerns the raising of finance through the use of assets owned by a counterparty to the transaction.
+Each category concerns raising finance through the use of assets owned by a counterparty to the transaction.

-Notably, although the regulation does not cover derivative contracts, the definition of SFTs does include liquidity swaps and collateral swaps, which do not currently fall under the European Markets and Infrastructure Regulation (“ΕΜΙR”) definition.
+Although the regulation does not cover derivative contracts, the definition of SFTs includes liquidity swaps and collateral swaps, which do not currently fall under the European Markets and Infrastructure Regulation (ΕΜΙR) definition.

-ΜΑΡ FinTech is engaging clients, industry bodies and other market infrastructure providers to identify and discuss the changes that are required to implement SFTR transaction reporting. ΜΑΡ FinTech is developing a specialised product to support SFTR reporting needs to offer clients a comprehensive solution to satisfy their SFTR reporting needs.
+ΜΑΡ FinTech is engaging clients, industry bodies and other market infrastructure providers to identify and discuss the changes that are required to implement SFTR transaction reporting.
+As a result, ΜΑΡ FinTech offers its clients a specialised product to support their SFTR reporting.